-We are proud to share some of the achievements and performance of our Trust in the year 2022-2023.
-This has been a year of growth, capacity, and successes as we have welcomed new staff to our central team and a new school whilst continuing to support our existing schools to achieve excellent outcomes for our children.
+We are proud to share some of the achievements and performance of our Trust in the year to 31 August 2024.
+This has been another year of growth, capacity, and successes as we have welcomed new staff to our central team.
+Whilst continuing to support our existing schools to achieve excellent outcomes for our children.
+We were also pleased to welcome Fairhaven Primary School to our Trust in October 2023.
+We have been providing intensive support to the school to develop all aspects of school improvement, leadership, and staff development.